 Multiple factors can contribute to TMJ disorders, so it’s not always easy to find a specific cause.

-Issues known to play a part in TMJ disorders include:
+Issues known to play a part in TMJ disorders can include:

 - teeth clenching or grinding